-The infamous Man Utd XI that received a guard of honour from Chelsea: Where are they now?
+Man Utd’s bizarre XI that received 2007 guard of honour from Chelsea - What happened to them?

 Tomasz Kuszczak

-Polish goalkeeper Tomasz Kuszczak made a total of 61 appearances for the Red Devils before joining Brighton on a permeant deal in 2012.
+Tomasz Kuszczak made a total of 61 appearances for the Red Devils before joining Brighton on a permanent deal in 2012.
+The Polish goalkeeper was a decent back-up at Old Trafford but lacked the quality required to cement his status as the club's number one.

+“I didn’t get what I really wanted," Kuszczak admitted during an interview with Man Utd in 2022.
+"I wanted to be goalkeeper number one for Manchester United, but I respected that, because Edwin [van der Sar] was a fantastic goalkeeper.

+“If I had to lose against someone, or be stopped from getting the number one, it would be by a guy like Edwin."

-The 38-year-old then went on to play for Wolves and Birmingham but has been without a club since 2019.
-An announcement over his retirement is surely imminent.
+The 41-year-old went on to play for Wolves and Birmingham before retiring after his contract at St Andrew's wasn't renewed.

 Kieran Lee

-One of three appearances the left-back made for Man Utd, Kieran Lee joined Oldham in 2008 before signing for Sheffield Wednesday four years later.
+One of only three appearances the left-back made for Man Utd, Kieran Lee joined third-tier Oldham in 2008 before signing for Sheffield Wednesday four years later.

-Now 32, Lee currently plies his trade with Bolton in League Two.
+Now 35, Lee most recently plied his trade with Bolton Wanderers, but was released by the League One outfit this summer.

 Wes Brown

-Wes Brown was part of United’s 2008 Champions League-winning team and remained at Old Trafford until 2011, when he moved to Sunderland.
+Wes Brown was part of Man Utd's 2008 Champions League-winning team and remained at Old Trafford until 2011, when he moved to Sunderland.

-The defender, now 41, ended his career in 2018 following a brief stint with Kerala Blasters in India.

-Brown had dabbled in coaching and punditry since hanging up his boots.
+The former defender, now 43, ended his career in 2018 following a brief stint with Kerala Blasters in India.
+Brown has dabbled in coaching and punditry since hanging up his boots.

+He was also the former United player who conducted the club's Old Trafford interview with Cristiano Ronaldo when the Portuguese superstar completed his surprise return to Manchester in 2021.

 John O'Shea

-A model professional like Brown, John O’Shea also moved to Sunderland from United in 2011.
+A model professional like the aforementioned Wes Brown, John O’Shea also moved to Sunderland from United in 2011.

-He ended his playing career in 2019 following a season with Reading and is currently the first-team coach for the Championship outfit.
+He ended his playing career in 2019 following a season with Reading and then embarked on a career on coaching, first taking a job with the Royals before working with the Republic of Ireland's Under-21s between 2020-2023.

+The 42-year-old - who scored a couple of priceless goals for Man Utd, including a famous late winner against Liverpool at Anfield towards the end of the 2006-07 campaign - is currently the Republic of Ireland's assistant manager.

 Gabriel Heinze